Other Exercises

 They jumped into a white car with out-of-state plates.'

-And Miss Patty Valentine just nodded her head.
+And Miss Patty just nodded her head.

 Cop said, 'Wait a minute, boys, this one's not dead'